emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌

-***
-## Noxe
-### Score: /20
-1. Some servers load fast, but main has issues sometimes. ⚠️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 12 sources but does not auto-switch if one fails. ⚠️
-1. Site does have auto-next. ✔️
-1. - How is the sites UI / player?
-Is it nice to look at?
-What user-settings does it have?
-How does search work?
-1. - Do they have good subtitle features?
-1. - Does it have movies, shows, anime?
-1. - Does the site have watchlists, continue watching or history?
-1. - Does the site have tools for discovery like recommendations, collections or AI?